JosephCrispell/basicPlotteR/README.md

 - `progress` for running a progress bar within a for loop
 - `setAlpha` for changing the alpha value (transparency) of colours specified as strings of characters
 - `watermark` for adding a transparent text label onto an existing plot
+- `plotFASTA` a quick way to visualise a nucleotide alignment

 ## `addTextLabels`
 ```